51Degrees/documentation/src/features/usagesharing.md

 @anchor Low_Level_Usage_Sharing
 # Usage Sharing for low-level APIs

-The low-level device detection APIs such as C, Nginx and Varnish do not support **usage sharing** out of the box.
+The low-level device detection APIs such as C, Nginx, and Varnish do not support **usage sharing** out of the box.
 However, some customers using these technologies still want to share usage with us in order to help us improve the accuracy of results.